PixelRubro/ParallaxerSystemForUnity/README.md

-# Soft Boiled Parallax
+# Parallaxer

-A parallax system for Unity.
+A parallax system created to implement parallax effects in Unity projects faster.